 Investigating Brain Dysfunction

-As our name suggests, the clinical staff at Ormond Neuroscience are hard-nosed scientists who work in accordance with the scientist-practitioner model, applying well researched scientific principles and knowledge to the diagnosis and management of the brain-related problems afflicting a patient.
-In line with internationally accepted scientific methods, undergoing a neuropsychological assessment at Ormond Neuroscience comprises three types of focused investigations.
+The clinicians at Ormond Neuroscience are scientists whose work is guided by the scientist-practitioner model.
+Basically, the idea is to use scientific research to inform how we practice as clinicians.
+Accordingly, we apply well researched scientific principles and knowledge to the diagnosis and management of the brain-related problems afflicting a patient.
+Therefore, our work is consistent with internationally accepted scientific methods and protocols.
+Consequently, undergoing a neuropsychological assessment at Ormond Neuroscience comprises three types of focused investigations.

 Different members of the team contribute to each facet of the examination, each bringing their unique skills to bear on the investigation.

-The neuropsychologist, Digby Ormond Brown, inspects the medical evidence that is available.
-This evidence may shed light on the possible cause of brain dysfunction.
-Brain scans are usually the primary medical evidence, whether CT scans or MRI scans.
-Consideration is also given to the findings of other professionals, such as neurologists or psychiatrists.
+To start, a neuropsychologist, usually Digby Ormond Brown, inspects the available medical evidence.
+This includes brain scans, blood test results and other reports because this information may shed light on the possible cause of brain dysfunction.
+Of course, brain scans are usually the primary medical evidence, whether CT scans or MRI scans.
+Importantly, consideration is also given to the findings of other professionals, such as neurologists or psychiatrists.
 For example, an EEG (electroencephalogram) may have previously been done.
 As you would expect, medical evidence is crucial to accurate neuropsychological assessment.
-If appropriate, you may be referred for additional investigations.
+Furthermore, if appropriate, we may refer you for additional investigations.

 What is a CT Brain Scan?

 CT scans are also sometimes called CAT scans.
-CT stands for computerised tomography; CAT stands for computerised axial tomography.
-A CT scan is the same as a CAT scan.
+CT stands for computerised tomography.
+CAT stands for computerised axial tomography.
+So, a CT scan is the same as a CAT scan.
 Tomography refers to any kind of imaging procedure that uses penetrating waves to generate cross-sectional (axial) layered images of the subject.
 In the case of CT scans, the penetrating waves are x-rays.

 And MRI Brain Scans?

-Magnetic resonance imaging (MRI) brain scans use a different technology to CT scans.
-A MRI scanner uses a strong magnetic field to cause all of the protons in your body to align in the same direction.
-A short pulse of radio waves then knocks them out of alignment, and as they realign a resonant signal is generated, which is used to create an image of the body part being investigated.
+In contrast, magnetic resonance imaging (MRI) brain scans use a different technology to CT scans.
+Firstly, an MRI scanner uses a strong magnetic field to cause all of the protons in your body to align in the same direction.
+Secondly, a short pulse of radio waves then knocks them out of alignment.
+Thirdly, as the protons realign a resonant signal is generated, which is used to create an image of the body part being investigated.
 Simple, eh?

-The resolution is higher in a MRI scan, so we can see problems that are not always evident on CT scans.
-Still, sometimes a CT scan is preferable, for example, when looking for atrophy in a patient with dementia.
-MRI scans cost a lot more than CT scans.
+Since the image resolution is higher in a MRI scan, we can see problems that are not always evident on CT scans.
+Nonetheless, sometimes a CT scan is preferable, for example, when looking for atrophy in a patient with dementia.
+Unfortunately, MRI scans cost a lot more than CT scans.

 Signs and Symptoms of Brain Dysfunction

 Since the human brain is so complex, we need to canvass multiple areas of functioning in order to perform a thorough neuropsychological assessment.
 We use a carefully honed and structured clinical interview that investigates multiple domains, as described below.
-Typically, one of the psychometrists at Ormond Neuroscience will obtain the basic information that is required and the neuropsychologist will then ask more detailed questions and clarify the picture.
+Typically, one of the psychometrists at Ormond Neuroscience will obtain the basic information that is required.
+Then, the neuropsychologist will ask more detailed questions and clarify the picture.

 Contextual Information

-In order to properly contextualise the information that we obtain during the neuropsychological assessment, we need to know with whom we are dealing, their background, work and so on.
-To that end, we need to know about:
+Obviously, we need to know with whom we are dealing, their background, work and so on.
+To that end, we need to know the person’s:

 - Medical history